 Do not operate the pump against a closed discharge throttling valve for long periods of time.
-If operated against a closed discharge throttling valve, pump components will deteriorate, and the liquid could come to a boil, build pressure, and cause the pump casing to rupture or explode.
+If operated against a closed discharge pump components throttling valve, deteriorate, and the liquid could come to a boil, build pressure, and cause the pump casing to rupture or explode.